 How do I create an electronic agreement signature?

-Online software programs and apps from third-party signature providers such as PDF.co can provide templates for an online agreement form.
+Online software programs and apps from third-party signature providers can provide templates for an online agreement form.
 But they also typically allow you to upload your own documents instead of using a default electronic agreement form.
 The PDF format is the best when uploading because it has cross-platform and formatting benefits that have made it a business-standard.

 Once you’ve selected your template or uploaded your document, add signature fields within the document and tell the provider the name and email address for each person who needs to sign the document.
 Then click «Send» or a similar button – the provider will use the information you provided to alert each recipient that they need to sign the document.
-Lastly, click in the appropriate signature field, insert your name by drawing, uploading an image or typing, and confirm the signature.
+Lastly, click in the appropriate signature field, insert your name by drawing, uploading an image, or typing, and confirm the signature.

 What’s the difference between an electronic agreement signature and a digital signature agreement?